Bayesian approach to estimating NAIRU, potential output, and the output gap

 $$ \Delta U_t = \beta_{okun}(Y_t - Y^{*}_t) + \epsilon_{okun} $$

-When output exceeds potential, unemployment falls—and vice versa.
-Using the change form rather than levels avoids relating two I(1) series directly, improving econometric properties.
+When output exceeds potential, unemployment falls - and vice versa.
+I use the change form of the equation rather than levels to avoid spurious correlations.
+Relating two trending series can cause spurious correlations.

 Unit labour cost growth (or wages growth) responds to both the level of the unemployment gap and its rate of change: